abd-a11/Electronics-Portfolio/Project2/README.md

 - 🔧 Integrate **motion sensors** for more precise detection.
 - 🔊 Implement different alarm types (e.g., loud sirens, flashing lights).

----

-## 🔹 License:
-This project is open-source.
-Feel free to modify and improve it!